USS Robert F. Keller: Naval Reserve duty

 Robert F. Keller decommissioned 24 April 1946 at San Diego, California.
 In September 1946 she was placed "in service" and assigned to the 13th Naval District at Puget Sound, Washington, to lend her assistance in the Navy's Reserve training program.
 In January 1950, she sailed to the east coast via the Panama Canal and was placed "in commission in reserve" on 31 March 1950, assigned as Naval Reserve training ship at Washington, D.C., under Commandant, Potomac River Naval Command.
 On 18 November 1950, she was again placed on "active status in commission" and trained reserves while maintaining war readiness.
 Through 1955 she made 39 cruises and assisted in the training of over 3,500 reserve officers and enlisted men and visited most major ports in eastern Canada, the West Indies, and the United States.
 She continued this duty until 1959, sometimes crossing the Atlantic to visit European ports.

 Berlin crisis

 On 21 September 1959 Robert F. Keller decommissioned and was placed "in service" assigned to Naval Reserve training in Baltimore, Maryland, under the Commandant, 5th Naval District.
-She recommissioned pm 2 October 1961 incident to the Berlin Crisis and was manned by reserves, steaming in the Atlantic and Caribbean during the rest of the year.
+She recommissioned pm 2 October 1961 incident to the Berlin Crisis and was crewed by reserves, steaming in the Atlantic and Caribbean during the rest of the year.
 She again decommissioned and was placed "in service" as a Naval Reserve training ship of the 5th Naval District on 1 August 1962.